HubiBoar/FluentServiceBus/README.md

 # FluentServiceBus

-FluentServiceBus is an library aiming to help with Azure ServiceBus usage.
+FluentServiceBus is an library aiming to help with Azure ServiceBus setup using an Fluent/LINQ like API.

-FluentServiceBus has an LINQ like API which allows to easly create and use different parts of Azure ServiceBus.

 ### Queues
 ```csharp